Actions & Inputs

 Pattern

-The Text Field supports native HTML regex pattern functionality that the value of the input must match to be valid.For more information, please refer to the HTML input attribute types.
+The text field supports native HTML regex pattern functionality that the value of the input must match to be valid.

 Type

-The Text Field supports type functionality that sets the type of text field to render to the user.
-The types supported include 'text' (default for the Text Field component), 'email', 'password', 'tel', and 'number'.For more information, please refer to the HTML input types.
+The text field supports type functionality that sets the type of text field to render to the user.
+The types supported include 'text' (default for the text field), 'email', 'password', 'tel' and 'number'.

 Input mode

-The Text Field supports input mode functionality that hints at the type of data that might be entered by the user while editing the element or its contents.
-The input modes supported include 'text', 'email', 'tel', and 'numeric'.For more information, please refer to the HTML inputmode attribute types.
+The text field supports input mode functionality that hints at the type of data that might be entered by the user while editing the element or its contents.
+Supported input modes include 'text', 'email', 'tel' and 'numeric'.

-Handling multiple Text Fields
+Handling multiple text fields

 Size